audifox/clevertooth/README.md

 # clevertooth
 mainly it is this tooth, but also it is clever.
+It has that going for it, which is nice.
+For a tooth.
+If that's what you're into.